atthecodeface/cdl_hardware/README.md

 Immediate plans are:

-* to complete a port of CLARVI - a BSD licensed implementation of the RISC-V for teaching developed at the Cambridge University Computer Laboratory
+* to complete implementations of RISC-V

 * to finish the conversion of the *GIP* to the latest CDL - this is a CPU designed in 2002 that executes a 16-bit instruction set, and has